 Funded by: Service Canada

-Provides wage subsidies to assist not-for-profit, public sector and smaller private sector organizations with 50 or fewer employees across Canada.
+Provides wage subsidies to assist the not-for-profit, public sector, and smaller private sector organizations with 50 or fewer employees across Canada.

 - Eligible students must have been registered full-time students during the previous academic term with the intention of returning to their studies during the next academic year.
 Students must be Canadian citizens or permanent residents and legally entitled to work in Canada.